db-ux-design-system/core-web/docs/how-to-develop-a-component.md

 ### Define the API in `model.ts`

-If you are happy with the styling and your html the next thing would be to define all possible properties for the component.
-Update the `packages/components/src/components/my-awesome-component/model.ts` to include properties and/or states for the component.
+If you're happy with the styling and your HTML code the next thing would be to define all possible properties for the component.
+Update the `packages/components/src/components/my-awesome-component/model.ts` to include properties and/or states for your component.
 A lot of properties are already predefined; they are located in `packages/components/src/shared/model.ts` to include them import that file like this:

 ```ts
 import { WidthProps } from '../../shared/model';